Homepage

 Cuban government designs law for expropriations "for reasons of public utility"

-Cuban-American family from Miami sues powerful French shipping company over business in the Mariel area
+Cuban-American family from Miami sues powerful French shipping company over business dealings in the Mariel area

-Lawsuit against the Fanjul family for alleged sugar purchase from Cuba dismissed
+They dismiss the lawsuit against the Fanjul family for alleged sugar purchases from Cuba

-Spanish court accepts to expand lawsuit against Meliá for exploiting hotels in Cuba
+Spanish court allows expansion of lawsuit against Meliá for exploiting hotels in Cuba

 Court dismisses lawsuit against American Airlines under the Helms-Burton Act